erenard/presentation/jstoolchain/slides.md

 - the `shim` section defines dependencies for non-modular dependencies

 ### 2. Execution
-- `requirejs.config({...})` produce a `main` function
+- `requirejs.config({...})` produces a `main` function
-- the `main` function require `toastr` and uses it.
+- the `main` function requires `toastr` and uses it.
 ]]

 ---

+# Using Nuget to resolve JavaScript dependencies

+In the IQ solution, Nuget was used to resolve all the dependencies.

+Believe it or not, Nuget packages exist to add JavaScript dependencies like jquery and require.js.

+Installing such packages will extract `.js` file(s) to the project's `script` folder.

+--

+This solution solves two problems:
+.good[
+- Installations are automated
+- Dependencies versions are managed
+]
+With the following limitations:
+.bad[
+- Dependencies are added to the source control*
+- Not all JavaScript dependencies exist in Nuget
+- The project `script` folder is a mess
+]

+.footnote[.red.bold[*] Because of the way we build our solution.]

+---

-# IQ 2016's solution recap
+# IQ former solution recap

 .grid[.g_col1[.good[
-- Dependency installations are automated
+- Dependency installations are automated
-- Dependencies' versions are managed
+- Dependencies versions are managed
-- Each module has it's own namespace
+- Each module has its own namespace
 - Dependencies are loaded on demand
 ]].g_col2[.bad[
 - Dependencies are added to the source control
 - We need to configure our dependencies mapping
-- Not all JavaScript dependencies exist in nuget
+- Not all JavaScript dependencies exist in Nuget
-- The project's `script` folder is a mess
+- The project `script` folder is a mess
 - RequireJS doesn't work well with CJS modules
 - Each JS file is loaded in its own http request
-- Not the best usage of the browser's cache
+- Not the best usage of the browser cache
 ]]]

 --
+.no_margin_top[
 ## Why change ?

---
+]

 The verification team reported occurences of outdated JavaScript in the page.

-The deal-breaker here is a networking problem:
+The deal breaker here is a networking problem:
 .bad[
-- Not the best usage of the browser's cache
+- Not the best usage of the browser cache
 ]
 .arrow[
-- We need to gain **more control on the browser's cache**.
+- We need to gain **more control on the browser cache**.
 ]

 ---